Reporting issues plague Iowa’s Democratic caucus results

 President Trump gets the Republican nod

-Iowa’s first-in-the-nation caucuses were held Monday night across the state, the first step in choosing the country’s next president.
+Iowa’s first-in-the-nation caucuses were held Monday night, Feb.
+3, across the state, the first step in choosing the country’s next president.
 The night was not without controversy, though, as reporting issues to the Iowa Democratic Party were experienced that caused delays that continued days later in determining a winner.

 One of the main reasons for the delays, according to the Iowa Democratic Party, “coding issues” with its reporting app was blamed for the situation.